tedmax100/OpenTelemetryEntryBeook/ch7/filter_processor.md

 // by the processor, captured under the 'include' and the second, exclude, to
 // define what is excluded from the processor. type MatchConfig struct {
-	// Include specifies the set of input data properties that must be present in order
-	// for this processor to apply to it.
-	// Note: If `exclude` is specified, the input data is compared against those
-	// properties after the `include` properties.
-	// This is an optional field.
-If neither `include` and `exclude` are set, all input data
-	// are processed.
-If `include` is set and `exclude` isn't set, then all
-	// input data matching the properties in this structure are processed.
 	Include *MatchProperties `mapstructure:"include"`

-	// Exclude specifies when this processor will not be applied to the input data
-	// which match the specified properties.
-	// Note: The `exclude` properties are checked after the `include` properties,
-	// if they exist, are checked.
-	// If `include` isn't specified, the `exclude` properties are checked against
-	// all input data.
-	// This is an optional field.
-If neither `include` and `exclude` are set, all input data
-	// is processed.
-If `exclude` is set and `include` isn't set, then all the
-	// input data that does not match the properties in this structure are processed.
 	Exclude *MatchProperties `mapstructure:"exclude"`
 }